bahaaador/Bluetooth-USB-HID-Relay/README.md

 # Bluetooth USB HID Relay

-A delightfully overengineered solution to an unusual modern problem: using Bluetooth peripherals with Bluetooth-disabled computers.
+### A delightfully over-engineered solution to an unusual modern problem!
+Use Bluetooth peripherals with Bluetooth-disabled computers.

-This project creates a Bluetooth USB HID relay using a Raspberry Pi Zero (or similar single-board computer).
+This project creates a Bluetooth USB HID relay using a Raspberry Pi Zero (or similar OTG-enabled single-board computer).
 It allows you to use Bluetooth keyboards and mice with computers that have Bluetooth disabled, by presenting the board as a composite USB HID device.

 ## Inspiration